AlbinTouma/albinswiki/Research Proposal.md

 ## Reserach context
 <i>To what extent has the question already been answered and what area(s) would benefit from new knoweldge?
 You should aim to refer to papers/articles that you can access and add these to reference list</i>

+- How illicit financial flows undermine security and stability in regions?

+Owen Prelec and Mayne (2022) mapped how different aspects of Russian foreign policy interact with different forms of IFF.
+Their conceptualisation goes a long way in answering how IFF funds three foreign policy activities: political intereference, war, and ideology.
+David Lewis, Tena Prelec, and Catherine Owen build on previous research by the team in the SOC ACE.
+They show, through a series of case studies, how the Russian State uses IFF to facilitate foreign policy activities and destabilise fragile states.

-## Brief overview of proposed reserach design and methods
+#Brief](states.#Brief) overview of proposed reserach design and methods
 <i>How do I plan to undertake the reserach</i>

+Conclusions will be drawn from systematic analysis of four different sources of
+data: [i] GI-TOC research reports; [ii] a comprehensive literature review; [iv] data and network analysis of entities on sanctions lists.